Tasburgh: Late 20th century

-1981 The ever-growing population reached 930.
-The Tennis Club's hard courts were brought into use and the Old School was converted into a private house.

-1989 Cub Scout five-a-side football led to the formation of an under-12 football team playing in the Norwich Sunday Youth League, football had returned to Tasburgh.
-Ken Ransom, together with Roger and Helen Burnett, had the idea to link Tasburgh with a European village.
-So it was that Ken and Roger crossed the Channel together with Gayle Macdonald and Steve Beckett representing the parish council and the Inter-Village Sports Team.
-Their objective was Linden, thirty kilometres from Brussels.
+Ken Ransom, together with Roger and Helen Burnett, had the idea to link Tasburgh with a European village, Linden, thirty kilometres from Brussels.
 Their original idea that the link might be on sporting lines soon changed for one based on two-way family visits.
-Thus Eurolink was formed and visits have taken place every year since with ties between the two villages growing ever stronger.
+Thus Eurolink was formed.

-1991 The population of the village topped the thousand mark at 1117.
+In 1991, The population of the village reached 1117.
 Tasburgh had changed in thirty years from not much more than a rural hamlet into a large, mainly suburban, village.
 On 18 August the village sign was unveiled Following a competition the design was based on the ideas of three pupils of the school.

 The 21st century

 2010 (1 May) A group called "Recreation For All," an amalgam of village hall user groups, got together to organise Tasburgh Community Festival.
 The Festival was scheduled to run for the two days of the Bank Holiday.
 It was officially opened by ex Norwich City players, Craig Fleming and Darren Huckerby.

 2011 (June) and the 2nd Tasburgh Community Festival took place in the grounds of the village hall.